 - Aluminum: Aluminum is sturdy, lightweight, and affordable.
 Most aluminum frames are powder coated or anodized to make them corrosion-resistant.
-They are available in a variety of color and finish options.

 - Fiberglass: Fiberglass tends to be a costlier option, but this durable material is worth the cost in areas with a lot of inclement weather.
 It is lightweight and performs well in windy conditions, offering more flexibility than stainless steel or aluminum.
 Fiberglass also won’t rust or rot in stormy and wet climates.
 Some umbrellas feature fiberglass ribs under a metal framing to combine the sturdiness of both materials.

 The sun’s UV rays can damage the skin, causing everything from wrinkles to skin cancer.
 To provide proper cover from the sun, many cantilever umbrellas feature UV-resistant fabrics to block some of these damaging UV rays.